CyberOrigin2077/open_cyber_glove_retarget_ros2/README.md

 ## 8. Additional Notes
 - If you want to enable simulation visualization, make sure you have a working SAPIEN installation and use the `--sim-vis` flag.
 - For more details on configuration files and supported robots, refer to the [dex-realtime-retargeting documentation](https://github.com/CyberOrigin2077/dex_realtime_retargeting).

+## 9. Acknowledgements

+This project heavily borrows code and concepts from the [dex-retargeting](https://github.com/DFKI-Interactive-Machine-Learning/dex-retargeting) project.
+We are grateful to the original authors for their excellent work in real-time hand motion retargeting.
+The core retargeting algorithms, optimization methods, and much of the visualization code are adapted from their implementation.
+Our modifications focus on ROS2 integration with OpenCyberGlove while maintaining compatibility with their proven retargeting approach.

 ---
 Maintainer: Jessey (<jessey.li@cyberorigin.ai>)